Going to Dublin, Ireland, soon? Take a look at our list of typical Dublin foods!

 1 – Coddle

-The Coddle is a specialty from Dublin and was originally made to use up leftovers (which is how the best dishes in the world have been invented).
+The Coddle is a speciality from Dublin and was originally made to use up leftovers (which is how the best dishes in the world have been invented).
 There isn’t a specific recipe to it but it traditionally includes sausages, rashers, potatoes, onions and herbs.

 This dish used to be made on Thursdays to finish up all the remaining meat of the week.
 The Irish being catholic they were not allowed to eat meat on Friday.